npm/npm/doc/folders.md

 * Global install (with `-g`): puts stuff in /usr/local
 * Install it **locally** if you're going to `require()` it.
 * Install it **globally** if you're going to run it on the command line.
+* If you need both, then install it in both places, or use `npm link`.

 ### prefix Configuration